-The general tenancy when planning our lives is to look at where we are, then look at where we think we want to be, and then start planning each forward step that we think will take us closer to the vision of our future we hold in our minds.
+The general tendency when planning our lives is to look at where we are, then look at where we think we want to be, and then start planning each forward step that we think will take us closer to the vision of our future we hold in our minds.
 Or maybe you don’t plan at all – maybe you’re the dog tied to the cart being dragged mercilessly down the cobbled street as you get battered and bruised by the forces of life along the way.

 The simple fact is this; 3% of the people in the world write down their goals and make a conscious effort to plan their lives – the other 97% work for these people.